 Fold a sheet to the approximate size and shape you envision for your table and lay it on the floor.
 Measure from the wall to the sheet to get a visual idea of what size table will fit comfortably.
 To provide adequate room for people sitting at the table to get up, push their chair back, and walk around the table, aim for at least 48” from the edge of the table to the nearest wall or a piece of furniture.

-- For tabletop area, allow a minimum of 24” per guest, (but 30” is better for more elbow room).
+- Along the length of the table, allow a minimum of 24” per guest, (but 30” is better for more elbow room).

-- For rectangular tables (the most popular table shape), add 12” of depth to each end for guests seated at the head and foot of the table.
+- For rectangular tables (the most popular table shape), add 12” to the width of the table at each end for guests seated at the head and foot of the table.

-Most dining tables are 36” wide, which leaves room for place settings and serving pieces.
-Keep in mind that dining tables wider than 48” will be more difficult to reach across.
+Most dining tables are between 36″-48″ wide, depending on the length of the table, which leaves room for place settings and serving pieces.
+Keep in mind that dining tables wider than 48″ will be more difficult to reach across.

 The size you choose will be determined by the shape that best fits your needs and style.

-- 96” long seats 10 comfortably, with one person at each end.
+- 96” long can seat 8 to 10 comfortably, with 1 person at each end.

-- 120” long seats 12 comfortably, with one person at each end.
+- 72″ long can seat 6 to 8 comfortably, with 1 person at each end.

 The Amish Falcon Trestle Table in the popular rectangular shape is shown in cherry with an onyx base.

-Some round tables turn into oval tables when leaves are added, like our Normandy Pedestal Table shown in our Sarasota, FL store.
+Some round tables turn into oval tables when leaves are added, like our Amish Napoleon Table.

 Dining tables with extensions are a convenient way to seat more people on special occasions.
 Check out the four main types in action in our handy table extension video.